 Harland & Wolff owners promise to boost shipyard job numbers

-Energy contruction group Infrastrata has paid £6m to buy shipyard assets out of administration
+Energy contruction group Infrastrata has paid £6m to buy assets out of administration

-One of Harland & Wolff’s giant gantry cranes looms over workers who had been protesting over the feared closure of the shipyard ahead of the announcement on Tuesday by AIM-listed Intrastrata that it is buying the company’s assets.
+One of Harland & Wolff’s giant gantry cranes looms over workers who had been protesting over the feared closure of the shipyard.
 Photograph: Jonathan Porter/PressEye

 InfraStrata, the new owners of Belfast’s Harland & Wolff, plan to boost the size of the workforce at the shipyard by “several hundred over the next five years”.